 - 1/2 cup coconut palm sugar can substitute dark brown sugar

 - 1/3 cup melted coconut oil can substitute canola oil, vegetable oil, or melted butter

 - 3/4 cup unsweetened coconut milk can substitute dairy milk or other non-dairy milk

 - 1 teaspoon baking soda

-- Let the muffins cool in the pan for about 5 minutes then transfer to wire rack to cool completely.
+- Let the muffins cool for about 3-5 minutes in the pan and then remove from the pan and place onto a wire rack to finish cooling.